erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 (TNF).
 Extensive measurements of product species and temperature were taken at several locations in the flame, providing a wealth of data against which simulations can be validated.
-For validation of LES models for nonpremixed combustion in PeleC, conditional means and variances of temperature and species at several axial locations will be compared.
+For validation of LES models for nonpremixed combustion in ERF, conditional means and variances of temperature and species at several axial locations will be compared.